 All Canadian students applying for financial aid are asked to complete the AMBS Financial Aid Application (by April 15).
 Eligibility for financial aid is determined from calculations on this form.
 The student’s demonstrated need is the difference between the official cost of attendance and the expected contribution of the individual/family.
 An owned primary residence is not included in the assessment of resources available.
 Students are encouraged to discuss unusual circumstances or expenses with the director of financial aid.

-CMU students can take online courses with a 50 percent discount for tuition.
+CMU and Conrad Grebel students can take online courses with a 50% discount for tuition.
 Visit the page that details discounts for online students for details.

 Tuition payment options

 People taking four or more credit hours who are unable to pay the full amount due upon registration may arrange a deferred payment plan.
 A payment plan fee of $10 will be charged.